-The CTP is supportive of policies and init Q3: Ability to connect to Bart, Caltrain and bus service - last mile.
-Ability to have improve multimodal transportation options. bicycle- carry it or have areas where bicycles can be rented.
-The CTP is supportive of policies and initiatives that Q3: Lack of safety, lack of connectivity, lack of protection and awareness.
-Almost improve safety for all users of the transportation complete auto dependency for most households, terrible sidewalks. system.
-Q3: Not having a smooth public transportation route that connects the The CTP is supportive of policies and initiatives that peninsula to the east bay (around the bay area). improve multimodal transportation options.
-Q3: Shortage of the above (Q2).
+The CTP is supportive of policies and initiatives that improve multimodal transportation options.
+The CTP is supportive of policies and initiatives that improve safety for all users of the transportation system.
+The CTP is supportive of policies and initiatives that improve multimodal transportation options.
 Thank you for your comment.
 The CTP is supportive of policies and initiatives that improve safety for all users of the transportation system.
-Information on vision zero policies can be Q3: Adopt Vision Zero as part of the roadway system goals. considered in future updates of the CTP.
-Q3: No bike swarms.
-Bikers need to respect rules of road.
-Use Alameda as alternative to El Camino no left turns.
+Information on vision zero policies can be considered in future updates of the CTP.
 Thank you for your comment.
 The CTP is supportive of policies and initiatives that improve safety for all users of the transportation system.
-Q3: More protection needed for bicyclists and peds.
-Start with El Camino! , The CTP is supportive of policies and initiatives that Q3: More frequent Caltrain service, integrated transit fares and schedules. improve multimodal transportation options.
-Q3: Mandate work hous to off peak.
-Bart, Bart, Bart.
+The CTP is supportive of policies and initiatives that improve multimodal transportation options.
 Thank you for your comment.
-The CTP is supportive of policies and initiatives that Q3: Bike safety- need for protected intersections, more traffic-separated bike improve safety for all users of the transportation lanes and green paint for bike/car conflict zones. system.
+The CTP is supportive of policies and initiatives that improve safety for all users of the transportation system.